palhamel/yt-search-react/README.md

-## App for searching Youtube, display a list of videos and click to play.
+## App for searching Youtube and to display a list of videos.
+Desktop only.

 * Using Axios
 * googleapis.com